 Energetic and creative professional with a cross-functional background in operations.
 History of working well with all levels of leadership and developing effective relationships.
 Strong ability to make immediate and valuable contributions to an organization.
 Flexible and open-minded with an outstanding ability to adapt to any situation.
 Excellent research, strategic thinking, communication, and presentation skills.

 Think of your resume summary as the only thing a hiring manager will read, because in many cases it just may be.
-Your resume summary is your elevator pitch and should include who you are, what you’ve done, what value you bring, and what your strengths are in a concise and compelling manner.
+Your resume summary is your elevator pitch and should include who you are, what you’ve done, what achievements you’ve accomplished, and what your strengths are in a concise and compelling manner.